IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 !!! warning "WARNING"
     If you continue with the following instructions using your _personal_ IBM Cloud account, there is a risk that your account (and credit card associated with that personal account) will be billed for provisioning a VMware Solutions deployment.
 To avoid any unwanted charges, ensure that your account is switched to ```ITZ-VMWARE``` before continuing.

-With your account properly set, you can proceed with configuration and setup of a VMware Solutions Shared plan.
+With your account properly set, you can proceed with configuration and setup of a VMware Shared plan.
 There are four platforms currently provided for VMware on IBM Cloud: VMware Shared, VMware as a Service, VMware vSphere, and VMware vCenter Server.
 For the purposes of this module, you will be configuring and provisioning a VMware Shared platform.

-4. As shown in the screenshot below, select the VMware Shared tile and click **Create** to continue to the configuration page.
+4. As shown in the screenshot below, select the **VMware Shared** tile and click **Create** to continue to the configuration page.

 ![](_attachments/shared-provisioning-3.png)